-The ministry paper in my mailbox detailed a young black girl and her brother’s gruesome attack.
-After wickedness was forced on her and her brother, her brother was killed before her.
+The ministry paper in my mailbox detailed a brother and sister’s gruesome attack in Africa by some militant terror group.
+After unheard of wickedness was forced on her and her brother, her brother was killed before her.
 Then after having all her limbs cut away from her body by her attackers, she was left alone in a field to die.

 To have died would have been a mercy.
 But to live?
 How could a loving God have allowed this in the first place, much less continue her agony with full memory and the severest handicap?

 I wrestled with this for many years.
 I couldn’t speak of it but to God.
 I only knew that what had happened should never have happened to anyone.
 I held this against God for some time, recognizing of course, that this was not just her story.
 It was a story that is played all over the ages.
 In other areas of personal experience, I had no answers for the pain.

 As I said in the last post, from childhood I suspended things I didn’t understand about God until I knew more and until God Himself gave understanding.
 When reckoning between my feeble brain and the Creator’s, it is mine that needs adjusting.
 I am the one without all the pieces of the puzzle.

 But this was too hard to suspend.
 It crippled my faith.
 The realization sunk in that there are no guarantees in life; being a Christian is no guarantee against the wickedness of the world.

 While this does fit into the truth of the Bible–God has always warned us this was so–I knew I could not apologetically defend the gospel if I didn’t understand how such “good news” applied here.